 Exploring the relationship between cultural production and architecture through poetry, language and sound, Tate Collective will look at how our surroundings affect creative process.
 Using young people's lived experience as a departure point, what does it mean to be, work or live within a space?
 How do we connect to seen and unseen structures in the cities and spaces around us?
 Where does culture happen and why?
 Deconstructing and reconstructing the nature of cultural spaces, the group will consider what our future cities and civic and cultural spaces could look like.
 Visitors to Island are welcome to join Tate Collective and young artists for a series of experiments, conversations, performances and online in response to Freespace.

-In addition, the British Council is collaborating with musician Matthew Herbert, word and graphic artist Inua Ellams and choreographer Wayne McGregor on a series of performances in the British Pavilion.
+In addition, the British Council is collaborating with musician Matthew Herbert, word and graphic artist Inua Ellams and Studio Wayne McGregor on a series of performances in the British Pavilion.
 All events programmed for Island are open to visitors to the Giardini during La Biennale di Venezia.
 A detailed schedule will be made available to visitors at the start of each month from June to November.
 Check back here for more information!